tawona-swe/microbank-challenge/README.md

 #### MySQL Database Setup

-Before running the services, you need to create the `bankdb` database.
+Before running the services, you need to create the `banking_db` database.

 1. Open your MySQL client.

 2. Run the following command:

     ```sql
-    CREATE DATABASE bankdb;
+    CREATE DATABASE banking_db;
     ```

 3. Ensure your `application.properties` files in both services are configured with the correct username and password for your MySQL instance.